I am currently involved with the following:

 APSEC: 2012 (Postgraduate Symposium Chair)

 Charles Zhang is an Associate Professor and the director of the Cybersecurity Lab in the Department of Computer Science and Engineering, HKUST.
 His major research interest is the use of program analysis techniques to improve software reliability.
 He has published extensively at premium conferences and journals of programming languages and software engineering.
-He has served on many organizational and technical committees of international conferences.
-He is currently an associate editor of IEEE TSE.
+He has served as an associate editor of IEEE TSE, in addition to numerous organizational and technical committees of international conferences.
 His research received many awards including PLDI distinguished paper award, ACM SIGSOFT Doctoral Dissertation Award, and IBM PhD fellowships.
 His research is supported by Research Grant Council, Innovation and Technology Fund, and grants from Microsoft and IBM.
 Charles obtained his Ph.D, M.Sc, and B.Sc. with honours, all from University of Toronto.